Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 then you need to set 20 storage keys.

-The main suggestion is to design your storage layout as a bunch of logic units and assign a unique storage key per logic unit.
+The main suggestion is to design your storage layout as a bunch of logic units and assign a unique storage key to logic unit.
 The logic unit can be one field or a bunch of fields.
-In the scope of the logic unit, you can use automatically calculated keys offsetted with the storage key of the logic unit, or you can use the same approach again and split logic into more units.
+In the scope of the logic unit, you can use automatically calculated keys offset with the storage key of the logic unit, or you can use the same approach again and split logic into more units.

 With this approach, you can order your units as you wish.
 You can add/remove/swap